hamilton89/FluVaxDES/README.md

 References:

 The following resources were used in building the model:
-1. GitHub tutorial of simpy_helpers: https://github.com/bambielli/simpy_helpers/blob/master/Using_Simpy_Helpers_Package.ipynb
+1. GitHub tutorial on simpy_helpers: https://github.com/bambielli/simpy_helpers/blob/master/Using_Simpy_Helpers_Package.ipynb
-2. Video tutorial of simpy_helpers: https://www.youtube.com/watch?app=desktop&v=TALKZZV0TiU
+2. Video tutorial on simpy_helpers: https://www.youtube.com/watch?app=desktop&v=TALKZZV0TiU
 3. GitHub CoPilot was used to figure out how to implement balking into the process function.